-Note 3: As per the Duggal Committee report, there are four categories of fees that can be charged by a private unaided School.
-The first category of fee comprised of "Registration fee and all one Time Charges' levied at the time of admissions such as admission and caution money.
-The second category of fee comprises 'Tuition Fee' which is to be fixed to cover the standard cost of the establishment and to cover the expenditure of revenue nature for the improvement of curricular facilities like library, laboratories, science, and computer fee up to class X and examination fee.
-The third category of the fee should consist of 'Annual Charges' to cover all expenditure not included in the second category and the fourth category consist of all 'Earmarked Levies' for the services rendered by the school and be recovered only from the 'User' students.
-These charges are transport fee, swimming pool charges, Horse riding, tennis, midday meals etc. This recommendation has been considered by the Directorate while issuing order No. DE.15/Act/Duggal.com/203/99/23033-23980 dated 15.12.1999 order No. and /15(56)/Act/2009/778 dated 11.02.2009.
+Note 4: As per the Duggal Committee report, there are four categories of fees that can be charged by a private unaided school.
+The first category of fees is comprised of "registration fee and all one-time charges" levied at the time of admission, such as admission charges and caution money.
+The second category of fee comprises the 'Tuition Fee', which is to be fixed to cover the standard cost of the establishment and to cover the expenditure of revenue nature for the improvement of curricular facilities like libraries, laboratories, science, and computers up to class X and the examination fee.
+The third category of the fee should consist of 'Annual Charges' to cover all expenditure not included in the second category, and the fourth category should consist of all 'Earmarked Levies' for the services rendered by the school and be recovered only from the 'User' students.
+These charges are transport fees, swimming pool charges, horse riding, tennis, midday meals etc. This recommendation has been considered by the Directorate while issuing order No.

-The purpose of each head of the fee has been defined and it is nowhere defined the usage of development fee or any other head of fee for investments against depreciation reserve fund.
+DE.15/Act/Duggal.com/203/99/23033-23980 dated 15.12.1999 and order No. F.DE. /15(56)/Act/2009/778 dated 11.02.2009.

-Further, Clause 7 of order No. DE.15/Act/Duggal.com/203/99/23033-23980 dated 15.12.1999 and clause 14 of the order no F.DE./15(56)/Act/2009/778 dated 11.02.2009, "development fee, not exceeding 15% of the total annual tuition fee may be charged for supplementing the resources for purchase, upgradation and replacement of furniture, fixture and equipment.
-Development fee, if required to be charged, shall be treated as capital receipt and shall be collected only if the school is maintaining a Depreciation Reserve Fund, equivalent to the depreciation charged in the revenue accounts and the collection under this head along with and income generated from the investment made out of this fund will be kept in a separately maintained Development Fund Account".
+The purpose of each fee head has already been defined, and the use of development fees or any other fee heads for investments against the depreciation reserve fund is not mentioned anywhere.
+Further, Clause 7 of order No. DE.15/Act/Duggal.com/203/99/23033-23980 dated 15.12.1999 and Clause 14 of order No. F.DE./15(56)/Act/2009/778 dated 11.02.2009, "development fee, not exceeding 15% of the total annual tuition fee may be charged for supplementing the resources for purchase, upgrade, and replacement of furniture, fixtures, and equipment.
+The development fee, if required to be charged, shall be treated as a capital receipt and shall be collected only if the school is maintaining a Depreciation Reserve Fund, equivalent to the depreciation charged in the revenue accounts, and the collection under this head, along with the income generated from the investment made out of this fund, will be kept in a separately maintained Development Fund Account".
 Thus, the above direction provides for:

-- Not to charge development fee for more than 15% of tuition fee. - Development fee will be used for purchase, upgradation and replacement of furniture, fixtures, and equipment. - Development fee will be treated as capital receipts. - Depreciation reserve fund is to be maintained.
+- Not to charge development fee for more than 15% of tuition fee. - Development fee will be used for purchase, upgradation and replacement of furniture, fixtures, and equipment. - · Development fee will be treated as capital receipts. - Depreciation reserve fund is to be maintained.

-Thus, the creation of the depreciation reserve fund is a pre-condition for charging of development fee, as per above provisions and the decision of Hon'ble Supreme court in the case of Modern School Vs Union of India & Ors.: 2004(5) SCC 583.
-Even the Clause 7 of the above direction does not require to maintain any investments against depreciation reserve fund.
-Also, as per para 99 of Guidance Note-21 'Accounting by School' issued by the Institute of Chartered Accountants of India states "Where the fund is meant for meeting capital expenditure, upon incurrence of the expenditure, the relevant asset account is debited which is depreciated as per the recommendations contained in this Guidance Note.
-Thereafter, the concerned restricted fund account is treated as deferred income, to the extent of the cost of the asset, and is transferred to the credit of the income and expenditure account in proportion to the depreciation charged every year."
+Thus, the creation of the depreciation reserve fund is a pre-condition for the charging of development fee, as per the above provisions and the decision of the Hon'ble Supreme Court in the case of Modern School Vs. Union of India & Ors., 2004(5) SCC 583. despite the fact that clause 7 of the preceding directive does not require the keeping of any investments in a depreciation reserve fund.
+Also, as per para 99 of Guidance Note-21 'Accounting by School' issued by the Institute of Chartered Accountants of India states, "Where the fund is meant for meeting capital expenditure, upon incurrence of the expenditure, the relevant asset account is debited, which is depreciated as per the recommendations contained in this Guidance Note.
+Thereafter, the concerned restricted fund account is treated as deferred income, to the extent of the cost of the asset, and is transferred to the credit of the income and expenditure account in proportion to the depreciation charged every year".